JanPalasek/pretty-jupyter/tests/test_preprocessors/fixture/input_jmarkdown.md

-%%jmarkdown
+%%jinja markdown

 ## Header
-Some content in jmarkdown cell with possibility of template usage: {{ a }}.
+Some content in jinja markdown cell with possibility of template usage: {{ a }}.